NuGet/Home/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## NuGet Design Proposals

+This repo contains [design proposals](meta/README.md) for NuGet.
+It focuses on designs for the NuGet client tooling, NuGet.org public repository, and NuGet Package Manager inside Visual Studio.

 ## Documentation and Further Learning

 ### [NuGet Docs](http://docs.microsoft.com/en-us/nuget)